kalxsen/amfoss-tasks/task 02/ReadMe.md

 ## Difficulties faced if any
 * echoing codes
-* pushing them into terminal
+* pushing them into git hub

 are parts where I found myself stuck at times.

 ## overall view